skip-pay/django-is-core/docs/architecture.rst

 Types of Core
 -------------

-Django IS Core provides several types of Core classes that can be combined based on your needs:
+Django IS Core provides several types of Core classes that can be combined based on your needs.
+For detailed information on working with cores, see :doc:`cores`.

 Which Core Type Should I Use?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^